SAP/ui5-typescript/CONTRIBUTING.md

 to successfully compile ui5 api.json files to TypeScript d.ts files for **specific** OpenUI5 versions.
 In the future this coupling would hopefully be severed and the dts-generator would have its own versions life-cycle.

+The de-coupling of the patch versions is done to allow releasing TypeScript definitions "fixes" separately from OpenUI5 versions, This is not a concern because according to [semantic Versioning][semver] patch versions should not include API changes

 ### Release Process

 - Update the CHANGELOG.md files for all packages.